microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Get-MgOrganizationSettingPronoun.md

 # Get-MgOrganizationSettingPronoun

 ## SYNOPSIS
-Get the properties of the pronounsSettings resource for an organization.
+Represents administrator settings that manage the support of pronouns in an organization.
-For more information on settings to manage pronouns support, see Manage pronouns settings for an organization using the Microsoft Graph API.

 ## SYNTAX